juanfem/WeTest/README.md

   - `ignore`:    ignore this command even if test is not ignored
   - `skip`:      whether the command should be executed or not
   - `on_failure`: continue, pause or abort if the command fails

+- `protocol`: it is an optional parameter to define the EPICS protocol that must be used by default.
+It can be either `CA` or `PVA`.
+By default, PVA is used.
+Can also be defined in the `config` section.

+- `pvlogger`: a list of PVs that should be logged after the test is executed successfully, together with metadata.
+It takes the following subfields:
+  - `pv`: the PV name
+  - `server`: prefix of the ENeXAr server
+  - `path`: path to the file where to store the data (under ENeXAr root directory)
+  - `acquisitions`: number of acquisitons to take (1 by default)
+  - `metadata`: optional metadata following essnexus definition

 A test should have one an only one of the three "test kind":
 `range`, `values` or `commands`